-When considering frequency ranges, EASE Evac always calculates the sum value over the bandwidth, i.e. the 1/3 octave levels of the selected bandwidth are added.
+When considering frequency ranges, EASE Evac always calculates the sum value over the bandwidth, i.e., the 1/3 octave levels of the selected bandwidth are added.
 This enables the comparison with measurements as well as with calculation results from EASE, AFMG's advanced acoustic design software package.
-BROADBAND takes all 1/3 octave bands from 100 Hz to 10000 Hz into account.
-Alternatively, the sum of 1/3, 1 or 3 octave wide bands with the mid frequency selected in FREQUENCY can be visualized.
+Broadband takes all 1/3 octave bands from 100 Hz to 10000 Hz into account.
+Alternatively, the sum of 1/3, 1 or 3 octave wide bands with the mid frequency selected in Frequency can be visualized.

 In addition to the absolute level displays the relative deviation from the average can be displayed by selecting the RELATIVE check box.
-EASE Evac will calculate the average level and the mapping will indicate only the deviation from that average with the tolerance according to the setting in the drop down list to the right of RELATIVE.
+EASE Evac will calculate the average level and the mapping will indicate only the deviation from that average with the tolerance according to the setting in the drop-down list to the right of RELATIVE.
 Listening locations within the tolerance will be shown in green, whereas mapping points outside of the limits will be indicated by red or blue colors.
 This function gives a quick overview of the coverage evenness.
-The tolerance can be set to values between $\pm 1$ dB and $\pm 9$ dB.
+The tolerance can be set to values between \pm 1 dB and \pm 9 dB.

 Note that the mappings always display the sum values.
-Consequently the broadband sum level is higher than the sum levels of the 1/3, 1 or 3 octave bands.
+Consequently, the broadband sum level is higher than the sum levels of the 1/3, 1 or 3 octave bands.
 The levels also depend on the input signal.
 This parameter can be set under FILE > OPTIONS > CALCULATION PARAMETERS.
-By default it is set to the broadband signal according to IEC 60268-1 which corresponds to the frequency spectrum of average program material.
-Normally it is not necessary to change this setting.
+By default, it is set to the broadband signal according to IEC 60268-1 which corresponds to the frequency spectrum of average program material.
+This setting is a good starting point for most investigations.
 See section 8.4 for more details.